-Things you really should have in Ireland right from the start, essentials for Irish travel - well, what would you bring with you to Ireland?
-Each of us has different priorities, ranging from a laptop, satellite phone and mp3-player to a wooly hat and some battered binoculars.
+Each of us has different packing priorities, ranging from a laptop, satellite phone and mp3-player to a wooly hat and some battered binoculars.
 But there are some things that should be high on the list for most travelers, though not all of these may be applicable to you.
-And while some may be obvious choices, others are not.
-So get packing ...
+While some may be obvious choices, others are not.
+Get packing with these helpful tips!

 01 of 10